angular/angular/aio/content/guide/testing.md

     </code-example>

-1. In the `angular.json`, configure the Karma builder to use the created configuration file.
+1. In the `angular.json`, use the [`karmaConfig`](cli/test) option to configure the Karma builder to use the created configuration file.

   <code-example format="jsonc" language="jsonc">